-LPP Internship Structure
+Internship Structure: LPP Track

-The opportunity for an LPP residential internship is the key feature of the LPP track.
-Nine months of internship provides students multiple opportunities to observe and apply leadership theory, which they learn through weekly coursework, in the action of practice for four-days each week.
-The LPP internship enables interns to work over a sustained period of time under the direction of a mentor principal.
-The LPP Internship provides interns with a comprehensive view of, and first-hand experience co-participating in, the dynamic roles in which school leaders function as they work with their faculties to help all students learn at high levels.
+The opportunity to choose to complete extensive internships is the key feature of the LPP track.
+Up to nine months of entensive internship provides students multiple opportunities to observe and apply leadership theory, which they learn through weekly coursework, in the action of practice up to four days per week and a comprehensive view of, and first-hand experience co-participating in, the roles of school leaders.
+The extensive internship option provides up to 1200 internship hours.

-The LPP internship ranges from the beginning to the end of the school year and enables LPP interns to complete a three-month residential internship at three different schools in two different districts, each at one of three education levels: elementary, middle/junior high school, and high school (see Table 7).
-During summer term, LPP interns participate in an Intern/Mentor Principal Training Retreat with their mentors.
-From Fall semester through Spring term, LPP interns work in schools four days a week and attend formal classes on campus one day each work.
-Interns participate with their mentor principals in two transition dinners, one at each internship shift.
+The LPP Track internship can range from the beginning to the end of the school year and enables interns to complete a three-month extensive internship at three different schools, each at one of three education levels: elementary, middle/junior high school, and high school (see Table 8a).
+Interns work in schools up to four days a week and attend formal classes on campus one day each work.